2025

 Reunion

-A view of the Great Salt Lake Valley from Flag Rock above Farmington City.
-Join us at the trailhead for a sunset hike on Saturday, June 14th at 7:30pm.
+A view of Farmington from Flag Rock above Farmington City.
+Join us at the trailhead, located at 359 E 100 N for a sunrise hike on Saturday, June 14th at 6:00AM.

 A view of Farmington City and Antelope Island in Farmington Bay from Flag Rock which juts out 1,370 ft above State Street (Clark Lane).
 This is the same height as New York's twin towers.
 Total elevation above sea level is 5,670 feet.